The Power of Positive Employee Recognition

 How to Provide Effective Employee Recognition

-People who feel appreciated end up experiencing more self-worth and their ability to contribute to the company.
-The result is a happier and more productive employee.
+People who feel appreciated end up experiencing more self-worth and their ability to contribute to the company increases as a result.
+You then experience a happier and more productive employee.
 Although these beliefs about employee recognition are commonly held by employers, why is it that employee recognition is so closely guarded in many organizations?

 Why Is Employee Recognition Scarce?

 Employee recognition is scarce because of a combination of several factors.
 People don't know how to provide employee recognition effectively, so they end up having bad experiences.
 They also assume that one size fits all when they provide employee recognition.

 Additionally, employers think too narrowly about what people will find rewarding and what constitutes true recognition.

 Here are several guidelines and ideas to help you effectively provide employee recognition and avoid potential problems when you undertake acknowledging your staff.

 Decide what you want to achieve through your employee recognition efforts.
 Many organizations use a scatter approach to employee recognition.
 They implement a whole bunch of employee recognition ideas and hope that some efforts stick.
 Or, conversely, they recognize just a few employees, and not very often.